davetropeano/lda/source/downloading-the-software/index.markdown

 ### Using Vagrant to start MongoDB and Nginx

-If you plan to do more with LDA (for example, run all the examples, and start to play with it yourself) ather than installing and running MongoDB, the [lda-examples](https://github.com/ld4apps/lda-examples) repository includes a Vagrantfile that can be used to start a MongoDB server as well as a properly configured Nginx reverse proxy server.
+If you plan to do more with LDA (for example, run all the examples and start to play with it yourself), rather than installing and running MongoDB, the [lda-examples](https://github.com/ld4apps/lda-examples) repository includes a Vagrantfile that can be used to start a MongoDB server as well as a properly configured Nginx reverse proxy server.